nightscout/trio-docs/docs/EN/settings/configuration/autotune.md

 It can also only run with a single daily ISF and CR, so it doesn't work for most people.

 ## How does it differ from Autosens?
 Autosens is designed to rapidly change your profile settings every loop cycle based on the last 8 or 24 hours of data.
-It accounts for biological changes to insulin sensitivity that occur throughout the day and night, as well as changes from pump placement.
+It accounts for biological changes to insulin sensitivity that occur throughout the day and night and changes from pump placement.

 Autotune, by contrast, works on a longer time scale.
 It makes slow but sustained changes to your profile to improve the accuracy of your set baseline settings.
 It is run every 24 hours.